 How to wash TENCEL™ Lyocell (plant-based silk) bed linen — the easy method

-TENCEL™ Lyocell is a material that stands out for its fluid feel, comfort and naturally “clean” sensation on the skin.
+TENCEL™ Lyocell is a material known for its fluid drape, comfort, and naturally "clean" feel on the skin.

-A few simple adjustments are all it takes to preserve this feel, wash after wash.
+A few simple adjustments are enough to preserve this feel, wash after wash.

-TENCEL™ Lyocell is easy to care for, provided that gentle care is taken to protect its fluidity, breathability and natural drape.
+TENCEL™ Lyocell is easy to care for, provided gentle practices are followed to protect its fluidity, breathability, and natural drape.

 Important: TENCEL™ is not a "fabric"

-At Maison CÉTOILE, we are specifically talking about TENCEL™ Lyocell — and that's not a minor detail.
+At Maison CÉTOILE, we specifically refer to TENCEL™ Lyocell — and that's not a minor detail.

-TENCEL™ is a fiber brand developed by Lenzing , and it exists in several variants (Lyocell, Modal, Filament).
+TENCEL™ is a fiber brand developed by Lenzing, and it comes in several variants (Lyocell, Modal, Filament).

-Our bed linen is made from TENCEL™ Lyocell , a plant-based fiber that we sometimes call plant silk because of its naturally silky feel.
+Our bed linen is made from TENCEL™ Lyocell, a plant-based fiber that we sometimes call vegetable silk for its naturally silky feel.

-Naming the material correctly allows us to better understand its behavior… and to better maintain it.
+Correctly naming the material helps to better understand its behavior... and how to care for it.

 The CÉTOILE method (in 1 minute)